JaumeBlond/Colvin-end-2-end/README.md

 In the document attached I give a high level overview of both capabilities and specs.

+As the goal of this test was to develop a test for a flow of my choose, I decide that using selenium, which is a framework focused on the testing of the UI and QA focused, so it  was the best choice overall.
 Also working with selenium allows the framework to be suitable for app testing by adding appium.

 ##Cucumber

-The importance of the use of cucumber nowadays relies on the possibility to speak the same language that the business stakeholders allowing discussing if the test are covering all the necessities and be all at the same page.
+The importance of the use of cucumber nowadays relies on the possibility to speak the same language that the business stakeholders, allowing to discuss if the test are covering all the necessities and being all at the same page.
-Also, it is focused to BDD testing, allowing us to mock the user interactions properly.
-Besides, is the framework most widely used within the QA community
+Also, it is focused to BDD testing, which allows us to mock the user interactions properly.
+Besides, it is the framework most widely used within the QA community.

 Cucumber also provides an internal reporting tool where we can identify why the test has failed.

 ##JAVA
-This decision was taken thinking on the test, and the velocity I can get it running, but can be built using several languages such as Python, C#, Java, Python, Ruby, JavaScript.
-The language decision can be changed as long as the framework skeleton for any test suite can be the same.
+This decision was taken thinking on the test, and the velocity I can get it running, but can be built using several languages such as C#, Java, Python, Ruby, JavaScript.
+The language decision can be changed as long as the framework skeleton for any lang can be the same.

 ##TEST SUITE ARCHITECTURE

-This kind of architecture is scalable as long as everytime something is added or changed as the development is page-oriented meaning for each page that the website/app has it exist diferent classes defining which steps are done there, which actions can be taken which elements are inside.
+This kind of architecture is scalable as long as everytime something is added or changed, as the development of it is page-oriented, meaning for each page that the website/app has it exists different classes defining which steps are done there, which actions can be taken and which elements are inside.
 This allows us to encapsulate the code and be highly reusable for the future test.

 In this test is not developed but Cucumber allows us to build it inside several CI tools and external utils such as report portals or dockers